-Security is not a way to better lock up the past, but to open the door to a safer future.
+Security is not a way to better lock up the past and open the door to a safer future.

 It is not data that is being protected, but data flow because we know that we need to prevent the misuse of such flows from beginning to end.